Cornell-MAE-UG/fa25-portfolio-AdamGelb/_projects/2025 - MAE 3270 - Torque Wrench Design.md

 **2. Material Used**:

-  The material I picked for this design was AISI 4140 low alloy steel, oil quenched and tempered at 425℃
+  The material I picked for this design was AISI 4140 low alloy steel, oil quenched and tempered at 425℃.

 - E = 31.3e6 psi
-- $\sigma_y = 182 ksi
+- sigma_y = 182 ksi
 - Fatigue (10^6 cycles) = 102 ksi
 - Kic = 57.3 ksi*sqrt(in)

 **3. Boundary Conditions and Loads**:

-  Below is an image showing the clamped boundary condition on the top 0.4 inches of the drive, and the 37.5 lbf on the end of the handle, generating a moment of 600 in*lbf
+  Below is an image showing the clamped boundary condition on the top 0.4 inches of the drive, and the 37.5 lbf on the end of the handle, generating a moment of 600 in*lbf.

   <img src="{{ '/assets/images/TW-load-boundary.png' | relative_url }}" alt="Torque Wrench Drive Dimensions" style="max-width:100%;height:auto;border-radius:6px;">

 **4. Normal Strain Contours From FEM**:

   The normal elastic strain of the torque wrench can be seen below.
 The maximum and minimum values are 0.0018153 and -0.0016909, respectively.
 These strains are located on the drive, and are due to stress concentrations.
-Along the handle, the strain varies with a smaller range
+Along the handle, the strain varies with a smaller range.

   <img src="{{ '/assets/images/TW-normal-elastic-strain.png' | relative_url }}" alt="Torque Wrench Drive Dimensions" style="max-width:100%;height:auto;border-radius:6px;">